oscar-system/oscar-website/news/_posts/2020-05-13-GAP-release.md

 - Complete overhaul of the build process for GAP, making it more robust
 - Ensure that we link against the same GMP and readline as other components of OSCAR do
-- Remove the implicit dependency on LinearAlgebra.jl
+- Remove the implicit dependency on the `LinearAlgebra` standard library
 - Fix a bunch of minor bugs
 - Various janitorial changes